-In accordance with section 110.123, Florida Statutes, the Division of State Group Insurance (DSGI) offers and manages a package of insurance benefits that includes a variety of health insurance options, flexible spending and health savings accounts, life insurance, vision insurance, dental insurance, and other supplemental insurance options.
+In accordance with section 110.123, Florida Statutes, the Division of State Group Insurance (DSGI) offers and manages a package of insurance benefits, which includes a variety of health insurance options, flexible spending and health savings accounts, life insurance, vision insurance, dental insurance, and other supplemental insurance options.
 Under a Cafeteria Plan, state employees choose benefits on a pretax basis, and retired state employees and surviving spouses choose from the available post-tax benefit plans.
 Specific administrative functions include, but are not limited to, client relations, enrollment education, program governance, benefit plan analysis, product development and procurement, contract management, compliance, fiscal control and management, and information technology support.

-The priorities of DSGI are based upon the initiatives set forth by the Executive Office of the Governor, the Secretary of the Department of Management Services (DMS), legislative mandates, the availability of budgetary authority, and product development and procurements.
+The priorities of the DSGI are based upon the initiatives set forth by the Executive Office of the Governor, the Secretary of the Department of Management Services (DMS), legislative mandates, the availability of budgetary authority, and product development and procurements.

-The primary goal of DSGI is to develop and offer a portfolio of sustainable employee benefit products in a cost-efficient and prudent manner and to enable eligible members to choose benefit plans that best suit their individual needs.
-Other initiatives include focusing on strategic contracting, improving enrollment and eligibility oversight, and providing tools and resources that help plan participants understand and maximize their benefit options.
+The primary goal of the DSGI is to develop and offer a portfolio of sustainable employee benefit products in a cost-efficient and prudent manner, and to enable eligible members to choose benefit plans that best suit their individual needs.
+Other initiatives include strategic contracting, improved enrollment and eligibility oversight, and providing tools and resources that help plan participants understand and maximize their benefit options.

-In meeting the needs of those retired from the workforce, DMS continues to offer health care coverage to retirees at competitive premiums.
-For Medicare-eligible individuals, the state-offered prescription drug coverage is, on average, expected to pay as much as the standard Medicare prescription drug coverage will pay and is considered creditable coverage.
+In meeting the needs of those retired from the workforce, the DMS continues to offer health care coverage to retirees at competitive premiums.
+For those Medicare-eligible, the state offered prescription drug coverage that is, on average, expected to pay as much as the standard Medicare prescription drug coverage will pay and is considered Creditable Coverage.
+Effective January 1, 2020, two fully-insured Health Maintenance Organization(s) (HMOs) and one statewide Preferred Provider Organization (PPO) will administer a Medicare Advantage and Prescription Drug plan for Medicare-eligible retirees enrolled in the State Group Insurance Program.
+The program has projected savings to both the state and the retirees with even a small percentage of retiree migration to the program.

-To achieve the ongoing objective of quality, choice, and affordability while increasing customer satisfaction, DSGI has established performance measures to evaluate its progress.
+To achieve the ongoing objective of quality, choice, and affordability, while increasing customer satisfaction, the DSGI has established performance measures to evaluate its progress.
 DSGI measures its satisfaction of various contracted vendors through a self-reporting method to determine the vendors' compliance with contractually required performance standards.
-For Fiscal Year 2017-18, the aggregated results equated to a 97 percent compliance rating with a standard of 95 percent.
+For Fiscal Year 2018-19, the aggregated results equated to a 97 percent compliance rating with a standard of 95 percent.
 To ensure resources are appropriately allocated in a manner that will produce cost effectiveness and efficiencies in services, DSGI has a performance standard that measures its administrative cost per insurance enrollee.
-The approved standard is \$10.27 per insurance enrollee; however, DSGI provided services for approximately \$9.13 per insurance enrollee for Fiscal Year 2017-18.
+The approved standard is \$10.27 per insurance enrollee; however, DSGI provided services for approximately \$7.97 per insurance enrollee for Fiscal Year 2018-19.

-DSGI plans to continue to operate under current state and federal policies.
-DSGI, in past sessions, reduced its workforce to a residual staff size of 22 FTEs, but will increase its staff size to 24 as a result of legislation passed during the 2017 legislative session.
-DSGI is currently in the process of developing its legislative budget issues for the 2019 legislative session.
+The DSGI plans to continue to operate under current state and federal policies in effect.
+The DSGI, in past sessions, reduced its workforce to a residual staff size of 22 FTEs and is currently staffed by 24 FTEs, due to legislation passed during the 2017 Legislative Session.
+The DSGI has developed it legislation budget issues and they have already been submitted due to early session.